 “If you’re a single Christian man, there are only two types of women in the world.
 Just two.
 On is your spouse; all others are your sisters.” -Actually, this goes for all people, married or not.
 So, if you aren’t married, guess what, they are all your sisters.
 Don’t do anything you wouldn’t do with your sister.
 Of course, this works with the genders reversed.

 “Marriage is the insulated environment that protects the sexual voltage and energy surges which flow between the man and woman.
-An insulated cord is therefore a conduit for intimacy and oneness.” – The implication that is explained later is that if you are not married, and you “power the cord” (have sex), you’re going to get electrocuted (hurt), because the insulation that God intended was not present.
+An insulated cord is, therefore, a conduit for intimacy and oneness.” – The implication that is explained later is that if you are not married, and you “power the cord” (have sex), you’re going to get electrocuted (hurt) because the insulation that God intended was not present.
 Just this metaphor alone was worth the price of the book for me.
-What a great way to teach our kids, youth in church and other Christian singles!
+What a great way to teach our kids, youth in the church and other Christian singles!

 “How Christians handle money and sex are the two most defining elements for their becoming effective disciples.” – I see this all over the place.
 There are more verses in the Bible about money than any other topic, 2600+ of them.
 There are only 500 on prayer and another 500 on faith.
 I don’t know how many are about sex, I couldn’t find a count anywhere, but there are quite a few, it’s all over the Bible.

 In short, this was a great read.
 I highly suggest anyone interested in sexuality (and if you read this blog, you probably are) give it a shot.
-The kindle edition is a very reasonable $6.99.
+You can check it out on Amazon.

 37 Questions for spouses to ask each other about sex